KenwayXu/KenwayXu.github.io/_pages/cv.md

 Education
 ======
-* Ph.D student in Finance, Zhejiang University, 2024 - Present
+* Ph.D student in Economics and Finance, Zhejiang University, 2024 - Present
-* M.A. in Finance, Jinan University, 2021 - 2024
+* M.A. in Economics and Finance, Jinan University, 2021 - 2024
 * B.S. in Mechanical Engineering, South China University of Technology, 2015 - 2019

 <br>